explosion/spaCy/website/docs/api/data-formats.md

 <Accordion title="Sample JSON data" spaced>

-Here's an example of dependencies, part-of-speech tags and names entities, taken from the English Wall Street Journal portion of the Penn Treebank:
+Here's an example of dependencies, part-of-speech tags and named entities, taken from the English Wall Street Journal portion of the Penn Treebank:

 ```json